-US sends team to probe fatal Tesla crash with no driver
+2 US agencies send teams to probe Tesla crash with no driver

 “We are actively engaged with local law enforcement and Tesla to learn more about the details of the crash and will take appropriate steps when we have more information,” NHTSA said Monday.

 Investigators are in the process of getting several search warrants seeking evidence in the crash, but Herman would not say if those warrants are directed at Tesla.
 He said he didn’t know if investigators had spoken with the Palo Alto, California, electric vehicle maker.
-Also, investigators are working with NHTSA and the National Transportation Safety Board, both of which investigate serious auto crashes.
+Also, investigators are working with NHTSA and the NTSB, both of which investigate serious auto crashes.

 Tesla has had serious problems with its Autopilot partially automated driving system, which has been involved in several fatal crashes where it didn’t spot tractor trailers crossing in front of it, stopped emergency vehicles, or a highway barrier.
 The NTSB has recommended that NHTSA and Tesla limit the roads on which the system can safely operate, and that Tesla install a more robust system to monitor drivers to make sure they’re paying attention.
 Neither Tesla nor the agency took action.